codepr/webcrawler-from-scratch/webcrawler/fetcher.md

 - HTTP client
 - HTML parser

+## Parsing HTML documents

-So we move on defining some basic unit tests to define the behavior we expect from these 2 parts, starting with the HTML parser.
+So we move on writing some basic unit tests to define the behavior we expect from these 2 parts, starting with the HTML parser.

 *Note: After a brief search I found out that GoQuery by PuerkitoBio is the